novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 Kim Tae-hyun had already done some research on 【Jungle】 before visiting.

-Although he had heard from his younger sister, Kim Ah-young, last time, exact figures are necessary to invest.
+Although he had heard from his younger sister last time, exact figures are necessary to invest.

-So he reviewed the reports that came up over the past few days and confirmed that even though Kim Ah-young's words were slightly exaggerated, it was definitely worth investing in.
+So he reviewed the reports that came up over the past few days and confirmed that even though Kim Ah-young's figures were slightly exaggerated, it was definitely worth investing in.

 Based on that information, he came today to have a conversation, and now he could understand the recent rapid growth of 【Jungle】.